tanakhcc/critic/README.md

 - When changing a manuscript name, a manual page reload is required to refetch the manuscript name from the server - the name in the left-hand MS-list will not be updated until then

 # TODOs - next
+## Styling
+- Navbar should know which main site we are on and set `text-sky-300` for the active site
+    - make an enum in a context-signal, have the child change that on load
+## admin/manuscripts - download all on load, filter on the client on input change
+## change styling for the selected MS / the selected Page

 ## Admin page for adding manuscripts
 ### page edit
     - this can probably wait a bit